kexiZeroing/FE-Learning-notes/doc/start-new-computer.md

     A curated list of shell commands specific to macOS: https://github.com/herrbischoff/awesome-macos-command-line

 7. Install Chrome extension [DevTools Theme: New Moon](https://github.com/taniarascia/new-moon-chrome-devtools), then set devtool's theme to "Dark" and go to Experiments and select "Allow custom UI themes".
 8. Add VS code extentions.
 Install `Prettier`, `GitLens`, `New Moon Theme`.
+Set `Format Document With...
+(Prettier)` and `Format On Save`.
 Add `Emoji Snippets`, `Markdown Emoji` for emoji support :tada: and check https://github.com/ikatyang/emoji-cheat-sheet for emoji shortcode to use.
    - `Emoji Snippets` (typing `:smile`) helps to insert emoji in HTML, JS, CSS, React and more.
 You can also add `"editor.quickSuggestions": true` in user settings.
    - `Markdown Emoji` (typing `:smile:`) supports to built-in Markdown preview.
 9. Check out dotfiles https://github.com/mathiasbynens/dotfiles